History

 Roy Reiman’s Inspiration

-Spurred by the desire for more space and an impromptu conversation between alumnus Roy Reiman and the University president, the horticulture garden was on the move again in the early 1990s.
+Spurred by the desire for more space and an impromptu conversation (see "Note from Benefactor" below) between alumnus Roy Reiman and the University president, the horticulture garden was on the move again in the early 1990s.
 The faculty in the Horticulture Department and University administrators had discussed the possibility of moving the gardens to a larger, more visible location to beautify the entrance to the City of Ames and Iowa State University.

 In 1993, President Martin Jischke and others presented Roy and his wife Bobbi with plans for today’s Reiman Gardens.
 The Reimans generously gave $1.3 million to initiate phase one of the new gardens.
 Construction began in 1994, which included transplanting many collections from the old horticultural gardens to the new Reiman Gardens.
 Rodney Robinson Landscape Architects, a landscape architecture firm in Wilmington, DE, designed the Gardens.
 Robinson was selected because of his experience at other public gardens like Longwood Gardens and the Washington Mall.
 Iowa State University faculty and staff were also active in developing the Gardens’ master and planting plans.
 Daryl Metzger, of Architects Smith Metzger in Des Moines, designed the buildings within the Gardens.
 The architecture reflects the Prairie School made famous by Frank Lloyd Wright, a selection inspired by the state’s agricultural traditions.